Filler

 What Should You Do?

 Consider your audience.
 Just as a smart performer selects music and costume appropriate to the situation, she should also make appropriate decisions on what to do about footwear.
-So educate yourself on the expectations of the audiences for whom you expect to dance, and choose a look that will delight them.
+Educate yourself on the expectations of the audiences for whom you expect to dance, buy a pair of high-heeled ballroom shoes that you can wear when doing gigs for audiences that are likely to expect heels, and choose a look that will delight whichever audience you will be dancing for.

 --Shira